TheCEDL/homework1/RNN-survey.md

 ## Introduction
 - Existing LSTM is made to deal with sequence (1D) data, while grid LSTM is developed to cope with multi-dimensional data (eg. image).
 - Motivation: LSTM is able to capture longer memory than RNN, which deal with the gradient vanishing problem.
 Deep network also has the gradient vanishing problem, can generalize LSTM solve it?
+- Change the way LSTM communicate with each others
+- Can be applied to feed-forward network or recurrent neural network

 ## Discussion
 - Stacked LSTM is different from 2d grid LSTM